sharetribe/sharetribe/README.md

 ## Translation

 We use WebTranslateIt (WTI) for translations.
-If you'd like to translate Sharetribe to your language or improve existing translations, please ask for an invitation to WTI.
+If you'd like to translate Sharetribe to your language or improve existing translations, please ask for a WTI invitation.
 To get an invite, send an email to info@sharetribe.com and mention that you would like to become a translator.

 ## Known issues